Here is a list of my most anticipated books being released in March.

 In Hungary, Anna discovers that nothing is quite as it seems.
 Not the people around her, from her aloof cousin Noémi to the fierce and handsome Romani Gábor.
 Not the society she’s known all her life, for discontent with the Luminate is sweeping the land.
 And not her lack of magic.
 Isolated from the only world she cares about, Anna still can’t seem to stop herself from breaking spells.

-I am getting pickier when it comes to YA fiction as I get older, but this series sounds like it could be quite good.
+I am getting pickier when it comes to young adult fiction as I get older, but this series sounds like it could be quite good.